-Castaic Lake Water Agency: As noted above, CLWA has purchased rights to 11,000 AFY of the Buena Vista/Rosedale supply.
-At this time, CLWA does not have demands for the full amount, and is willing to sell a portion of it (or to exchange an equivalent portion of its Table A Amount) on a short-term basis.
-The amount of water and length term of this sale would be subject to increases in CLWA's demands through time; therefore the purchase amount is subject to reduction through time.
+Castaic Lake Water Agency

+As noted above, CLWA has purchased rights to 11,000 AFY of the Buena Vista/Rosedale supply.
+At this time, CLWA does not have demands for the full amount, and has sold a portion of it to other parties within the SWP service area on a short-term basis.
+In the future, the amount of water and length term of this sale would be subject to increases in CLWA's demands through time; therefore the amount available for purchase is subject to reduction through time.

-Financial terms: TBD.
+Financial Terms: TBD.